everpub/openscienceprize/proposal.md

 members of a community we will build around this proposal.

-The [everpub proposal] was written in the open on GitHub.
-A total of 16 people subscribed to the repository to be informed about all activity, twelve people showed their support by starring the repository, and **N** people actively contributed to the creation of this proposal (**XXX**).
+The [everpub proposal] was written in the open on GitHub and was viewed by 320 unique visitors.
+A total of 22 people subscribed to the repository to be informed about all activity, 30 people showed their support by starring the repository, and twelve people actively contributed to the creation of this proposal.
 No financial incentives were offered for participation.

 We have deliberately avoided converging on technical details in this